 Lucas is now 7 years old and attends second grade in a mainstream classroom.
-He no longer sees Dr. Goldberg and hasn’t since age 3.
-The family credits his achievements to Applied Behavior Analysis.
+He no longer sees an autism doctor and hasn’t since age 3.
+The family credits his achievements to his medical treatment and Applied Behavior Analysis.

 My autism story is, in many ways, similar to those of other parents who were thrust on a strange journey with no map and one hoped-for destination: normal.
 What is different, perhaps, is that in my case I found help early and am now headed down the road towards recovery.

 I first realized something was wrong with Lucas when he was seventeen months old.
 While all his peers were pointing, clapping, waving and babbling, Lucas was simply staring into space or repeatedly opening and closing doors.